lawrencegripper/ion/README.md

 The commit is the last component of a job to execute.
 It is responsible for uploading any data the module may have created and raising any output events.

 ## Management API
 Ion comes with a management API that can be used to operate modules.
 At current this can provide very basic management functionality such as create, delete and list modules.
 It also comes with an accompanying CLI tool that provides a simple way to manage Ion resources.
+In future we hope to extend this to provide a UI and more advanced integration with Ion's tracing system.

 ![](docs/images/ion2.png)